 New call box and hoist power cables completed the installation, which was done in under one week in plenty of time to install festive holiday lighting before the annual holiday concert at Deeds Carillon Tower.

 Attractions are often wholly unique in their architecture and require unique access solutions during construction and maintenance.
 Sky Climber’s flexible combinations of platforms, angled and adjustable corners, powered hoists, and rigging equipment make accessing these structures easy and practical.

-The Kimmel Arts Center is ones such project that required a special solution.
-An arching roof structure made maintenance challenging, so we developed a special work platform that would safely bring workers to each section of the curved structure.
+The Kimmel Arts Center is one such project that required a special solution.
+An arching half-barrel roof structure made maintenance challenging, so we developed a special work platform that would safely bring workers to each section of the curved structure.

 Museum of the American Revolution